vojtechsmola/CTF-write-ups/Tryhackme-Write-Ups/THM-Surfer-Write-Up/README.md

 Hello and welcome back to my new write up.
-This one is on Tryhackme room called Surfer.
+This one is on Tryhackme room called Surfer (https://tryhackme.com/room/surfer).
 It is rated as medium but really is easy if you know even little about SSRF.
 Let's jump right in.

 We will start with nmap scan.